 With this cooking with kids activity, you can show liquid transforming to a solid without popping anything in the freezer.

-The ice which would normally melt at 0C has the freezing point lowered by the salt.
+The ice which would normally form at the point water freezes 0C has the freezing point lowered by the salt.
 The more salt added the lower the freezing point.

 The ice will be VERY cold which is why our top tip below is one that helps you could, of course, hold the bag with a towel or with “oven gloves” to protect your hand however our top tip works just as well and the kids won’t complain that their arm hurts.